Voters 'should be required to show photo ID at elections', says watchdog

 In its report, Electoral Fraud in the UK, the commission concluded that electoral fraud had probably not been attempted in more than a "handful" of local authority wards.

-But it said it would continue its research into concerns that some communities, "specifically those with roots in parts of Pakistan or Bangladesh", were particularly susceptible to the practice.'Not acceptable'
+But it said it would continue its research into concerns that some communities, "specifically those with roots in parts of Pakistan or Bangladesh", were particularly susceptible to the practice.

 "People convicted of fraud come from a range of backgrounds including white British, South Asian and other European backgrounds.
 It would be a mistake to suggest that electoral fraud only takes place within specific South Asian communities," the commission said.